apache/airflow/UPDATING.md

 #### TLDR

-From Airflow 3.0, the `extra` field in airflow connections must be a JSON-encoded python dict.
+From Airflow 3.0, the `extra` field in airflow connections must be a JSON-encoded Python dict.

 #### What, why, and when?